instagibbs/bolts/XX-eltoo-onchain.md

 to close the channel.
 They generate a *closing transaction* (which is similar to a settlement transaction, but without any pending payments) and publish it on the blockchain (see [BOLT #??: Channel Close](XX-eltoo-peer-protocol.md#channel-close)).
-2. The bad way (*unilateral close*): something goes wrong, possibly without evil intent on either side.
-Perhaps one party crashed, for instance.
-One side publishes latest *latest update transaction*.
-Note that the updating peer may not have received an ACK with partial signatures for this update.
+1. The bad way (*committed or complete unilateral close*): Someone publishes the latest transaction you have *committed* to and may have a *complete* signature for, either by sending `update_signed` or `update_signed_ack`.
+This includes the benign peer-is-offline case.
-3. The ugly way (*inavalidated unilateral close*): something goes very wrong, peer publishes an update transaction that has been invalidated by a subsequent update.
+1. The ugly way (*inavalidated unilateral close*): something goes very wrong, peer publishes an update transaction that has been invalidated by a subsequent update and you as a node may no longer be storing.

 The goal of this document is to explain exactly how a node should react when it encounters any of the above situations, on-chain.